bosnet/tokennet-wallet-android/README.md

 * **Compile Android SDK**: Glide v4.4 requires you to compile against API 26 or later.

 # Development and Build
-Follow the steps in the [Download](#Download) section to setup the project and then edit the files however you wish.
+Follow the steps in the [Download](#Download) section to setup it up, and then edit the files however you wish.
 [Android Studio][26] cleanly imports both tokennet-wallet-android's source and tests.

-To open the project in Android Studio:
+To open in Android Studio:

-1. Go to *File* menu or the *Welcome Screen*
+1. Go to *"File"* menu or the *"Welcome Screen"*
-2. Click on *Open...*
+2. Click *"Open"*
 3. Navigate to tokennet-wallet-android's root directory.

 **Note**: Make sure your *Android SDK* has the *Android Support Repository* installed, and that your `$ANDROID_HOME` environment